-Takes one parameter, # (default 1).
-Deletes # lines beginning with the current line.
-The portion of the screen from the current line inclusive to the bottom is scrolled upward by # lines.
-The # new lines scrolling onto the bottom of the screen are filled with spaces; the # old lines beginning at the cursor line are deleted.
+Takes one parameter, n (default 1).
+Deletes n lines beginning with the current line.
+The portion of the screen from the current line inclusive to the bottom is scrolled upward by n lines.
+The n new lines scrolling onto the bottom of the screen are filled with spaces; the n old lines beginning at the cursor line are deleted.
 The position of the cursor on the screen is unchanged.